ArcBlock/forge-docs/src/sdk/javascript.md

 > The screenshot above is from [forge-web](../tools/forge_web.md), which contains a build in web dashboard and block explorer for your chain.

-> Here are are using `sendDeclareTx` to write data to the blockchain, many other transaction types are supported, please refer to [GraphQLClient](https://docs.arcblock.io/forge/sdks/javascript/latest/GraphQLClient.html) for full list.
+> Here are are using `sendDeclareTx` to write data to the blockchain, many other [transaction types](../txs/README.md) are supported.
+Full list of transaction send method list can be found at [GraphQLClient](https://docs.arcblock.io/forge/sdks/javascript/latest/GraphQLClient.html).

 ### 5. Get 25 token for `Alice` and `Bob`